It’s difficult to believe but today marks 30 years since the release of FZ’s final ‘rock’ album, Broadway The Hard Way.

 I was also pleased and amazed to read that ‘Rat Tomago’ from Sheik Yerbouti was nominated for a 1979 Best Rock Instrumental Performance Grammy (but lost out to Wings’ ‘Rockestra Theme’!).

 There’ll never be anyone else quite like Zappa.
-This is the book his music deserves.
+Long overdue, this is the book his music deserves.

 ‘The Big Note’ by Charles Ulrich is published now by Newstar Books.